Admitting Children to Communion

 Admission to Communion

 The first group of children and young people to be prepared for Admission to Communion prior to Confirmation met and learned during the first three months of 2010, primarily during our 10am Sunday worship.
-They all decided to go ahead, and all but two were admitted at our Easter Sunday Family Communion Service on April 4th at 10am.
-The final two, who were on holiday at Easter, were admitted a few weeks later.
 It was wonderful to see their dedication and faith, and great to continue sharing with bread and wine with them at worship.
-Five of these young people went on to be Confirmed on July 14th, following some additional teaching sessions.
-We will probably wait until 2012 to introduce another group to the course, with a view to Admission, again at Easter that year.
+Five of these young people went on to be Confirmed that summer, following some additional teaching sessions.
+The second group were prepared in the early months of 2012 and were admitted to Communion at Easter that year.
+A third group were prepared and admitted to Communion in 2014 and a forth group in 2016.

 Below you will find the official Policy covering this process which was agreed by the Good Shepherd PCC last summer, confirming a commitment made some years ago in the Parish to the principle.